sporty-programmer/SpotifyGestures/README.md

 - urllib3
 - requests

-> sudo apt install python-dotenv python-redis python-urllib3 python-requests
+> sudo apt install python3-dotenv python3-redis python3-urllib3 python3-requests

 ### 4. Insert code
 - spotipy, .cache, .env, grove_gesture_sensor.py & main.py -> /usr/local/bin/SpotifyGestures
 - SpotifyGestures.service -> /etc/systemd/system

 ### 5. Configure settings
-- In .cache, change the values from CLIENT_ID & CLIENT_SECRET to the values of your application
+- In .env, change the values from CLIENT_ID & CLIENT_SECRET to the values of your application
+- Execute create_cache.py on a Desktop-Device.\
-- Important: To gain the required token, the script will once open a Firefox-Window, in which you need to login to Spotify.
+  This will open Spotify in Firefox, where you need to login and give permissions to your Application.\
+  After this, .cache contains the tokens your Applications needs.

 ### 6. Run the following commands to start your service:
 - sudo systemctl daemon-reload